g0rdan/vgv_weather_app/README.md

 sh test/run_tests.sh
 ```

-All tests in the project are spreaded among the feature modules.
+All tests in the project are spread among the feature modules.
 Tests structure mimics the feature structure.
-Meaning, if feature has following structure:
+Meaning, if a feature has the following structure:

 ```
 ├── feature